 If the circumstances appear to warrant instant dismissal, an employee may be suspended while investigations are made.

-Grievance Procedure:

-If an employee is dissatisfied they must have the opportunity for prompt discussion with their immediate Supervisor.
-For the pre-school Supervisor this would normally be the current Chairperson of the

-Management Committee.
-For other pre-school staff, it would be the Pre-school Supervisor.
-If the grievance persists, the Management Committee must come together for the purpose of further discussion, at which the employee may, if they wish, be accompanied by a friend.

 Notice of termination of employment

 The employee is required to give four weeks' notice in writing.
 The committee will give four weeks' notice to an employee who has been employed for less than two years and then one complete week for each complete year of service for employees employed for more than two years but less than twelve.
 The committee will give twelve weeks' notice to employees employed for at least twelve years.

-These files are kept confidentially in a locked file in the classroom.
-The keys are held by the manager and admin manager.
-Staff can have access at any time to their own file.
-Files include personal details, correspondence, copy of contract of employment, wage information and staff suitability declarations.

 An employee can discuss any part of this policy with the Pre-school Chairperson or Management Committee.